OrleansContrib/Orleans.Http/readme.md

 ## Benchmarking

 The project is currently configured for benchmarking, in an attempt to ensure performance is acceptable for real usage.
-Micro-benchmarking are not a perfect way to understand the full runtime characteristics of a system, but they are useful to isolate the performance cost of a feature.
+Micro-benchmarks are not a perfect way to understand the full runtime characteristics of a system, but they are useful to isolate the performance cost of a feature.

 If you hit `[F5]` on the `TestHost` project, the application will run through some micro-benchmarks.